 Creating this space is quite easy and there are just a few things to consider while doing so.
 Recognizing the process of relaxation and self-care is key.
 Creating a space that is nurturing to all five senses like touch, sight, hearing, smell and taste enhances the experience.
 First, pick a space where you can be alone without distractions.
 The most obvious place might be your bathroom.
 The bathroom is my favorite because this is where most of us spend time doing self-care rituals already.
 Below is a detailed description of how all five senses can be integrated in your home spa.

 Touch, as a sense, is the ability to perceive an object or often stimulus that encounters the surface of the skin.
 Most important of them all is the element of water.
 Water has been used as a cleansing tool both physically and spiritually by many cultures throughout history.
-There is nothing better than soaking in a nice warm bath.
+There is nothing better than soaking in a nice warm bath or hot tub.
+If you decide to purchase hot tubs, you may search online for a supplier that offers different sizes and types of hot tubs.
+Southern Leisure is the premier hot tubs dallas store to consider.
 Adding Epsom salt, bath bombs and oil make for the ultimate bath experience.
 Purchasing a nice soft robe or simply bringing in your favorite lounge wear and socks to slip into adds to the touch experience.
 Facial and body modalities such as loofah sponges and facial brushes, as well as scrubs, masks, serums, oils and lotions all are ways to stimulate touch and nurture yourself.
 There is a wide variety of products on the market to choose from.
 There are DIY budget-friendly recipes out there but be sure all are non-toxic, non-comedogenic an non-inflammatory.

 Sight is the visual perception of your ability to perceive and interpret your surrounding and environment.
 Adding some of your favorite candles and dimming overhead lights instantly creates a feeling of relaxation.
 You can incorporate an element of nature by placing your favorite flowers or plants within eyesight to create a calming and relaxing atmosphere.
 Although I’m not a huge fan of including electronics into this space, tuning on video that relaxes, such as a crackling fire or crashing ocean waves, can be a nice added touch.